tomka88/frontend-nanodegree-mobile-portfolio/README.md

 - asynced the google analytics file
 - load google fonts asynchronously for page speed
 - used gulp for the build process as task runner
+- Pizza project optimisations:
   - optimised main.js for the pizza project to go below 60 FPS
+  - removed # from the id name pizzaSize and changed web API call getElementById
+  - removed # from the id name randomPizzas
+  - created randPiz variable, moved it outside of the for loop and using getElementsByClassName web API removed "." from the class name
+  - using getElementsByClassName instead of querySelectorAll
+  - created top variable and moved it outside of the for loop
+  - moved var elem outside of the for loop
+  - created movingPizzas variable and moved it outside of the for loop

 -----------------------